Teaching subjects you dislike? I feel you. Here is what I do.

 3. Learn along with your students.

-My classes and I are going to cover poetry, whether that be through literary terms or meter.
+My classes and I are going to cover poetry, whether that be through figurative language or meter.
 Since I do have an appreciation of poetry, I remind students of that.
 It’s important to show them that distinction – that you may not personally care for something but understand its importance.

 When studying and teaching, I’m sure to remark on interesting ideas, a pretty phrase, an image a piece of poetry gave me.
 I should learn along with my students and show them that learning happens even for grownups.